Anti-ASAH2 Antibody (Rabbit Polyclonal antibody) General Information

 Recombinant Mouse ASAH2 protein (Catalog#50006-M07H)

 Produced in rabbits immunized with purified, recombinant Mouse ASAH2 (rM ASAH2; Catalog#50006-M07H; Thr 34-Thr 756; NP_061300.1).
 ASAH2 specific IgG was purified by mouse ASAH2 affinity chromatography.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 ASAH2 (N-acylsphingosine amidohydrolase 2), also known as neutral ceramidase, is a type II integral membrane protein that can be cleaved to produce a soluble secreted protein.
 The enzyme is abundant in the brush border membranes of the intestine, and also expressed in several tissues such as kidney, brain and liver.
 The primary structure of ASAH2/neutral ceramidase is highly conserved from bacteria to humans, however, there is a clear difference in the molecular architecture.
 The murine ASAH2 possesses ‘amucin box’, a Ser/Thr/Pro-rich domain glycosylated with O-glycans which is necessary to retain the enzyme on the plasma membrane as a type II integral protein.
 The major physiological function of ASAH2/neutral ceramidase is the metabolism of dietary sphingolipids, and thus plays a role in the generation of messenger molecules such as sphingosine and sphingosine 1-phosphate.